 The aim of this policy is to prevent harassment of any kind by anyone employed by or associated with Faunalytics.
 This policy applies to all employees and volunteers of Faunalytics and other persons having business with Faunalytics, including contractors.

-- Harassment: Verbal or physical conduct that denigrates or shows hostility or aversion to an individual because of his/her protected class status that:
+- Harassment: Verbal, written, or physical conduct that denigrates or shows hostility or aversion to an individual because of his/her/their protected class status that:

 - Has the purpose or effect of creating an intimidating, hostile or offensive work environment;

 - Has the purpose or effect of unreasonably interfering with an individual’s work performance; or

 - Otherwise adversely affects an individual’s employment opportunities.